Gardening advice – blogs

 • Victorian front gardens

 Victorian front gardens How to modernise a Victorian front garden without losing its character.
-Victorian and Edwardian front gardens in Kingston and Surbiton were never meant to be decorative extras.
+Victorian and Edwardian front gardens in Kingston, Surbiton and Hampton were never meant to be decorative extras.
 They were carefully composed entrance spaces that set the tone for the house before you reached the door.
-Their defining feature was the path: a…
+Their defining feature was the path:…

 • |